Ukraine Latest: Kyiv Launches Offensive Along Southern Front

 Germany and France want the European Union to drive a wedge between President Vladimir Putin and the Russian people with a campaign to counter propaganda within Russia and a visa policy that signals Europe is still open to ordinary citizens.

-In an unofficial paper titled “Defending the international order in an age of systemic rivalry: EU-Russia relations,” France and Germany say the EU needs to continue exploring “creative ways” to allow for the dissemination of independent information to and within Russia, according to a copy of the document seen by Bloomberg.

-The countries also call for open channels of communication with the Russian government, even as they urge broadening sanctions against Russian officials and continued financial and military support for Ukraine.
+In an unofficial paper, France and Germany say the EU needs to pursue “creative ways” to allow for the dissemination of independent information in Russia.
+The countries also call for open channels of communication with the Kremlin, even as they urge broadening sanctions against Russian officials and continued financial and military support for Ukraine.

 Read the full story here.